bayfrontmedia/translation/README.md

 Replacement variables should be surrounded in `{{ }}` in the language value.

-If a translation is not found and `$default = NULL`, the original string is returned.
+If a translation is not found and `$default = NULL`, either the original string is returned, or a `TranslationException` is thrown, depending on the setting chosen in the constructor.

 **Parameters:**